6 Dimensions of Data Quality, Examples, and Measurement

 What is Consistency Data Quality Dimension?

-Consistent data can be explained as how close your data aligns or is in uniformity with another dataset or a reference dataset.
+Consistent data refers to how closely your data aligns with or matches another dataset or a reference dataset.

 • a.
 Record Level Data Consistency Across Source and Target

-When data is loaded from one system to another, we need to ensure that the data reconciles with the source system.
-Source vs. target reconciliation usually get you the inconsistency in the records.
-Below is an example of inconsistency at the record level.
-The record for tom exists in the source but not in the target system.
+When data is loaded from one system to another, it’s important to ensure that the data reconciles with the source system.
+Source vs. target reconciliation often reveals inconsistencies in the records.
+Below is an example of an inconsistency at the record level.
+The record for Tom exists in the source but not in the target system.

 • b.
 Attribute Consistency Across Source And Target

-Another specialized example of inconsistency between source and target.
-The records exist on both sides, but their attributes do not match.
-In the case below record for Tom and Ken exists on both sides, but the target side is missing email for Tom’s record and Ken’s record is missing the phone number.
+Another specialized example of inconsistency between the source and target is when the records exist on both sides, but their attributes do not match.
+In the case below, the records for Tom and Ken exists on both sides, but the target side is missing Tom’s email and Ken’s phone number.

 Data-Inconsistency-Between-Source-Target-iCEDQ